SEACRY-LOVE/seacry-love.github.io/book/AYCH15.md

 It's important for you to recognize the vital role soft skills play within your team and not only work on developing them within yourself, but encourage their development throughout the organization.
 Areas to examine and evaluate include:

-Personal accountability.
+- Personal accountability.
-The degree of collaboration.
+- The degree of collaboration.
-Interpersonal negotiation   skills.
+- Interpersonal negotiation   skills.
-Conflict resolution  .
+- Conflict resolution  .
-People's adaptability and flexibility.
+- People's adaptability and flexibility.
-The clarity of communications  .
+- The clarity of communications  .
-Creative thinking.
+- Creative thinking.
-Inclusion.
+- Inclusion.
-Coaching   and mentoring  .
+- Coaching   and mentoring  .

 The more of these things you see around you, the better people's soft skills are likely to be within your organization.
 These all have a significant impact on the attitude a person brings to interactions with clients, customers, colleagues, supervisors, and other stakeholders.
 The more positive someone's attitude is, the better that person's relationships will be.
 That's what fosters great team performance, and leads people to contribute strongly to the organization's vision and strategy.

+# How to Plan a Successful Soft Skills Development?
+But suppose you don’t have these skills?
+It’s never too late to develop them.
+For example, you can learn a lot just by observing other people within a company who excel in these seven areas.
+Also, offering to take on more responsibilities at work (serving on committees, planning events, etc.) can help you gain valuable experience.
+In addition, consider taking online soft-skills courses.
+Developing emotional intelligence will make you a more valuable employee, and increase your chances of career success.

+Employee assessments can also reveal areas where improvements could be made, which makes it easier to put together a development plan to address those needs.
+People often focus specifically on technical skills or competencies when planning their development, but neglecting soft skills can make it difficult to succeed in future positions that require a high degree of emotional intelligence and social interaction (in other words, just about any leadership position).

+😀😁😂

 ## 2. Postures